 A comforting ritual that slows us down during the holiday season

 The ritual of swaddling the cakes in cloth and dousing with brandy for a month is not necessary at all to make a lovely cake.
 I still use cheesecloth to swaddle them, and I douse them once a day for a few days, but beyond that, they are ready to gift and enjoy.
-I’m sure if I kept giving them a little nip once a week for a full month, they would be outstanding, but I just don’t think they would be that much better.
+If you keep giving them a little nip once a week for a full month, they would be outstanding, but I just don’t think they would be that much better.

 The last batch I made, I kept the cakes on the cooling rack all afternoon, brushed them liberally with brandy once an hour or so, total of about four times, and packaged them up to give away, (saving one test loaf).
 Although they probably won’t keep as long (not a bad thing) these turned out well too, so this whole thing can easily be a weekend project.